Looking for Lightroom presets that give your digital photography a cool vintage film look?

 - random names that are unmemorable and give no clue to the look the preset will give

-Jumping between different styles as you go through a preset pack makes it more difficult to decide on the best one for your image.
+Jumping between different styles as I went through a preset pack just made it more difficult to decide on the best one for the image I was editing.

-That’s why the presets in the Vintage Film pack are grouped together and sequenced logically in an order that allows you to cycle through and see the gradual differences between them.
+That’s why I grouped the presets in the Vintage Film pack together and sequenced them logically in an order that means I can cycle through and see the gradual differences between them.

 They just give the aesthetic the preset should give, with a single click, every time.